mikeraynham/wildaboutpilates/classes.md

 ## Class times and venue

-Thursdays <time>18:00</time>-<time>19:00</time> and <time>19:15</time>-<time>20:15</time> at Morton Hall Community Centre in Macclesfield:

-{% include address.html %}
-{% include map.html %}

-Please come 10 minutes early to your first session to allow time to complete the health questionnaire.

-{% include registration_form.html %}

-Wild About Pilates is in the Main Hall: a spacious, well lit room, with a polished wooden floor.
-There's plenty of room to exercise.
+Thursday's <time>18:00</time>-<time>19:00</time> and <time>19:15</time>-<time>20:15</time> at [Morton Hall Community Centre in Macclesfield](#morton-hall-community-centre-macclesfield).
+Classes are held in the Main Hall: a spacious, well-lit room, with a polished sprung wooden floor.

 {% include image.html
     file="wild-about-pilates-morton-hall"
     alt="Photo of the main hall at Morton Hall Community Centre" caption="The Main Hall"
 %}

+Please come 10 minutes early to your first session to allow time to complete the health questionnaire.

+{% include registration_form.html %}

 ## What to wear & bring